 DNA methylation involves the addition of a methyl group to the 5-carbon of the cytosine ring, which results in 5-methylcytosine or 5-mC.
 These methyl groups inhibit transcription by occupying the DNA’s major groove.
 5-mC constitutes about 1.5% of genomic DNA.

-Regulation of DNA methylation by methyltransferases
+VIDEO Regulation of DNA methylation by methyltransferases

 DNA methylation is catalyzed by DNA methyltransferases (DNMTs) and is controlled at many different points in cellular processes.
 Three types of DNMTs, namely, DNMT1, DNMT3a, and DNMT3b are needed to establish and maintain DNA methylation patterns.